ansible/ansible/docs/docsite/rst/user_guide/playbooks_delegation.rst

     Any conditional (i.e `when:`) will use the variables of the 'first host' to decide if the task runs or not, no other hosts will be tested.

 .. note::
-    If you want to avoid the default behaviour of setting the fact for all hosts `delegate_facts: True` also needs to be specified for the specific task or block.
+    If you want to avoid the default behaviour of setting the fact for all hosts, set `delegate_facts: True` for the specific task or block.

 .. _local_playbooks: